How Digital Out of Home Advertising Helps Your Business Geotarget Customers

 Let’s say the Memorial Day celebration in that neighborhood is a huge draw and you sell designer sunglasses.
 Your advertising leading up to and during the event can focus on reminding people to kick off their summer with the latest styles.

-Digital OOH means changing out marketing messages is just as simple for billboards and bulletins as it is for mobile ads.
+Digital OOH (out of home) advertising means changing out marketing messages is just as simple for billboards and bulletins as it is for mobile ads.
 So when the weather turns foul, maybe several days of hard rain or a tropical storm, you can replace the current ads for your department store with ones pushing emergency supplies or rain gear.

 Bring In New Customers